soomro30/zoppo/src/_curious-about/04-fully-arcade.markdown

 layout: curious/fully-arcade
 type: curious-about
 title:  "Fully Arcade"
-subtitle: "We are adding a gaming wing to our studio."
+subtitle: "We are adding a gaming wing to our studio!"
 date:   2019-02-06 10:00:00 +0100
 categories: art, design, web
 slug: fully-arcade